 There is something special about the energy of Sintra Portugal.
-From the moment I arrived I felt alive and well.
-I haven’t felt such positive energy since Rishikesh, India or Friday Harbor, Washington.
-I don’t know if it’s the climate, the sea air, the happy people, or its mystical history, but Sintra is simply magical, and I really didn’t want to leave.
+From the moment I arrived, I felt alive and well.
+I haven’t felt such positive energy since Rishikesh, India, or San Juan Island, Washington.
+I don’t know if it’s the climate, the sea air, the happy people, or its mystical history, but Sintra is magical, and I didn’t want to leave.
 The village is so much more than palaces and castles.
-Get off the typical tourist path and you will discover gorgeous beaches, charming coastal towns, impressive wineries and a fascinating history.
+Get off the typical tourist path, and you will discover gorgeous beaches, charming coastal towns, impressive wineries, and a fascinating history.

 The Cork Covenant

-Capuchos, also known at the Cork Convent, is a 15th century monastery that provided refuge to impoverished people.
-It’s intriguing to think that at the same time they were building all those lavish palaces, they erected a monastery for the poor, in between ancient boulders and Cork Trees.
-The door frames are about 4 feet tall and edged with cork bark.
-The hallways are about two feet wide and the ceilings about 5 feet high.
-The buildings feel like part of the landscape and the whole place has an incredible spiritual vibe.
-I sat and mediated there for a while.
-One of the more fascinating stories about the place is that one of the most famous monks fell in love with a woman, and they moved into a tiny cave just outside the monastery, where they lived happily together for the next 30 years.
+Capuchos, also known as the Cork Convent, is a 15th-century monastery that provided refuge to impoverished people.
+It’s intriguing to think that at the same time they were building all those lavish palaces, they erected a monastery for the poor between ancient boulders and Cork Trees.
+Oddly, the door frames are about 4 feet tall and edged with cork bark.
+The hallways are about two feet wide, and the ceilings are about 5 feet high.
+The buildings feel like part of the landscape and have an incredible spiritual vibe.
+I sat and meditated there for a while.
+One of the more fascinating stories about the place is that one of the most famous monks fell in love with a woman, and they moved into a tiny cave just outside the monastery, where they lived happily together in exile for the next 30 years.

 Beaches

-The geographic diversity of the beaches in the area of Sintra Portugal is truly remarkable.
-You will find everything from the sand dunes of Buraco Do Fojo, to the massive rock cliffs of Praia da Adraga, and the soft sand of Apples Beach and Aguda.
+The geographic diversity of the beaches in the area of Sintra Portugal is genuinely remarkable.
+You will find everything from the sand dunes of Buraco Do Fojo to the massive rock cliffs of Praia da Adraga and the soft sand of Apples Beach and Aguda.
 Some of it reminds me of the Nepali Coast in Kauai.
-Other parts remind me of Oregon and Washington, but they are all stunning!
+Other parts remind me of the Oregon and Washington coasts, but they are all stunning!

 Cascais